Jaffa orange: History

-After the 1948 war, most of the Palestinian Arab-owned orange groves were taken over by the new Israeli state.
-The orange-growing industry was presented as a "pioneering Labor-movement project" which was "void of any Arab presence".
+After the 1948 war, the orange-growing industry was presented as a "pioneering Labor-movement project" which was "void of any Arab presence".
+Significant ethnic cleansing of Palestinian Arabs by Jewish Zionists occurred following the Nakba between 1947–1948, and the establishment of the Israeli state in 1948.
+Many Palestinian Arab–owned farms were subsequently stolen from their owners as part of dispossession of their lands.

 Legacy

 Jaffa oranges are harvested in the Israel and the Palestinian territories between November and March, with the marketing season beginning in September and extending through April.
 More than half the annual crop is exported, and Israel is the main provider of other citrus fruits to the European Union.
-In the 1950s and 1960s, Jaffa oranges became emblems of the Israeli state.
+In the 1950s and 1960s, Jaffa oranges became emblems and symbols of the Israeli state.
 A general decline in the importance of agriculture to the Israeli economy, extreme limits on available water resources, and the reliance on migrant laborers have reduced productivity.
 Overshadowed by manufacturing industries, such as diamonds and precision instruments, Israel nonetheless continues to export a large number of citrus fruits to Europe.

 The Jaffa orange is also known for lending the city of Tel Aviv-Yafo the nickname "Big Orange".

+The orange is also a symbol for Palestinians; The Land of Sad Oranges (Arabic: أرض البرتقال الحزين) is the title of a famous story by Palestinian journalist and writer Ghassan Kanafani, that explores the Nakba through the eyes of a young child who lived and grew up in an orange grove in Palestine.
+The orange is utilized as a strong symbol for the Palestinians' connection with their lands and the immense losses they suffered.